 Purchasing your own home is many people’s ultimate dream and realtor ratings will help you make their dreams come true.
 Once upon a time, customers looking for their dream home would start with asking friends and family for a referral to a trusted realtor.
-But nowadays, it’s more typical for that search for a realtor to start online, and the first thing most searchers are looking at is real estate agent review sites.
+But nowadays, it’s more typical for search for a realtor to start online, and the first thing most searchers are looking at is real estate agent review sites.
 According to a recent study by ZipRealty, 62% of home buyers choose a realtor based on online reviews and real estate agent ratings.

 But where they see those reviews has no easy answer as reviews for realtors are scattered across a number of different websites.
 So which sites are best for online review monitoring if you are a realtor?